 Is Kuranda Worth Visiting?

 Apparently, this is a popular search term on Google!
 Is Kuranda worth visiting?
 The answer is definitely!
 As you can see from this article, there are so many awesome things to do in Kuranda.
 In fact, I consider a trip to the rainforest village a must for anyone visiting Cairns and the Tropical North!

 The Kuranda Information Centre

 For more information about Kuranda, its history and indigenous heritage, stop by the Information Centre.
 You'll find it centrally located adjacent to the markets.
 The Information Centre is open on most days.
 Also, the staff are super helpful and will give you a hand picking attractions, highlights and activities in Kuranda.

 More Cairns & Tropical Far North Adventure Inspiration

-That wraps up this comprehensive travel guide to the best things to do in Kuranda, Australia. i really hope it has inspired you and given you some useful tips on what to do in this beautiful slice of the Tropical North.
+That wraps up this comprehensive travel guide to the best things to do in Kuranda, Australia.
+I really hope it has inspired you to add this to your Cairns itinerary and provided you some useful tips on what to do in this beautiful slice of the Tropical North.